 According to the National Comprehensive Cancer Network (NCCN), the practice of genetic testing for is rapidly evolving secondary to the introduction and use of multigene panels.
 These panels or tests may identify 40-50 percent more individuals with Hereditary cancer gene mutations than older testing.

 - Initial assessment

 - Appropriate physician referral for testing and evaluation

 Based on National Comprehensive Cancer Network (NCCN) guidelines, you should consider genetic testing if you or a first or second-degree blood relative* have any of the following:

-- One first or second-degree relative diagnosed with ovarian cancer
+- One first or second** degree relative diagnosed with ovarian cancer

-- Breast or ovarian cancer and Ashkenazi Jewish ancestry
+- Are Jewish or have Jewish ancestry

 * A first-degree relative is a person’s parent, sibling or child.
 A second-degree relative is defined as someone’s grandparent, aunt or uncle.

 Early Detection is the Key to Saving Lives and Living Longer.